infinyon/fluvio/tests/README.md

 Test runner can be a running in two ways:
 - Create new cluster (local or k8) and run test
-- Run tests againts existing cluster
+- Run tests against existing cluster

 > Expected behavior of local clusters that fluvio-test start:
 >